yetanothermightytool/powershell/vbr/vbr-dr/README.md

 - `ServiceCheck`		Checks if only the necessary Veeam Services for the configuration database restore are running
 - `Restore`				Restores the configuration database (Restore Mode is migration)
-- `DBUpdate`
+- `DBUpdate`         Updates the user and user SID on the standby VBR server (only when [`MFA`](https://forums.veeam.com/veeam-backup-replication-f2/issue-with-restoring-config-on-consoles-with-mfa-enabled-t89167.html) is enabled)

 Optional parameters, whereby the default value can also be hard-coded in the script.

-- `cfgBackupPath`		 : Path to the configuration backups on the standby server (where the .bco files reside)
+- `cfgBackupPath`		 Path to the configuration backups on the standby server (where the .bco files reside)
-- `unattendedXmlPath`	 : Path to the unattended response file
+- `unattendedXmlPath` Path to the unattended response file
-- `$decryptPasswordPath` : Path to the password file for decrypting the configuration backup
+- `$decryptPasswordPath` Path to the password file for decrypting the configuration backup
-- `$dbPasswordPath` 	 : Path to the password file for accessing the PostgreSQL database
+- `$dbPasswordPath` 	 Path to the password file for accessing the PostgreSQL database
-- `srcBkpAdmin`			 : Backup administrator on the primary VBR server.
+- `srcBkpAdmin`		 Backup administrator on the primary VBR server.
-- `dstBkpAdmin`			 : Backup administrator on the DR VBR server
+- `dstBkpAdmin`		 Backup administrator on the DR VBR server

 ## Examples

 Example 1 - Check if only the needed Veeam services for the configuration database restore are running:
 ```powershell
 .\vbr-dr.ps1 -ServiceCheck
 ```